Blosc/c-blosc2/README.rst

   :alt: Slicing a dataset in pineapple-style
   :target: https://www.youtube.com/watch?v=LvP9zxMGBng

-.. include:: ./WHATS-NEW.rst
+.. include:: ../WHATS-NEW.rst

+More info about the `improved capabilities of C-Blosc2 can be found in this paper <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023-paper.pdf>`_.
+Please, cite it if you use C-Blosc2 in your research!

 Open format
 ===========

 The Blosc2 format is open and `fully documented <https://github.com/Blosc/c-blosc2/blob/main/README_FORMAT.rst>`_.

-The format specs are defined in less than 1000 lines of text, so they should be easy to read and understand.
-In our opinion, this is very important for the long-term success of the library, as it allows for third-party implementations of the format, and also for the users to understand what is going on under the hood.
+The format specs are defined in less than 4000 words, so they should be easy to read and understand.
+In our opinion, this is critical for the long-term success of the library, as it allows for third-party implementations of the format, and also for the users to understand what is going on under the hood.

 Python wrapper